streamlit/docs/content/develop/concepts/multipage-apps/overview.md

 Streamlit provides two built-in mechanisms for creating multipage apps.
 The simplest method is to use a `pages/` directory.
 However, the preferred and more customizable method is to use `st.navigation`.

-## `st.navigation` and `st.Page`
+## `st.Page` and `st.navigation`

-If you want maximum flexibility in defining your multipage app, we recommend using `st.navigation` and `st.Page`.
+If you want maximum flexibility in defining your multipage app, we recommend using `st.Page` and `st.navigation`.
 With `st.Page` you can declare any Python file or `Callable` as a page in your app.
 Furthermore, you can define common elements for your pages in your entrypoint file (the file you pass to `streamlit run`).
 With these methods, your entrypoint file becomes like a picture frame shared by all your pages.

 You must include `st.navigation` in your entrypoint file to configure your app's navigation menu.
 This is also how your entrypoint file serves as the router between your pages.